 In other words, their inner voice dictated their actions.

 Your inner voice is a powerful tool that will lead you to your goals, but sometimes the opinions of others can become louder.
 We’ve all worried about the opinions of others at one point or another.
 Maybe you’ve fallen victim to the opinions of your prospects or your coworkers.
-But if we listen to those opinions instead of our own voice, we’re quickly misled from the path towards our goals.
+But if we listen to those opinions instead of our voice, we’re quickly misled from the path toward our goals.

-In fact, your inner voice is so powerful that it can actually trigger brain activity.
+Your inner voice is so powerful that it can trigger brain activity.
 If you’re told to visualize something, the parts of your brain associated with vision light up.
 Just the same, your inner voice can also trigger negative reactions.
 Researchers recently discovered something called the nocebo effect.
 The placebo effect is when you’re given a sugar pill, told it has positive effects, and suddenly you start to feel better.
 The nocebo effect is the opposite; give someone a sugar pill but tell them about the negative side effects instead of the positive.

 You need to unplug yourself from the problem before it becomes a full-fledged leash.
-When you unplug from something, you mentally remove yourself from damaging outside opinions you want to avoid, and plug into the beneficial inner voice that counters those negative, outside thoughts or beliefs.
+When you unplug from something, you mentally remove yourself from damaging outside opinions you want to avoid and plug into the beneficial inner voice that counters those negative, outside thoughts or beliefs.

 I want you to imagine a scenario.
 You’re about to hop on a sales call with a decision-maker.
 You’re nervous, but you know this is a chance to close a major account.
 Before the call, you’re milling around in the break room and a coworker says to you, “Man, I’m glad I’m not making that call.
 That guy rips apart everyone he talks to.
 I’ve heard selling that guy is impossible.”

 How might you react to that?
 You might shrug it off on the outside, but mentally your brain starts going haywire.
-Your inner voice starts to panic and now you’re doubting yourself, your selling process and everything in between.
+Your inner voice starts to panic and now you’re doubting yourself, your selling process, and everything in between.
 You’re saying things to yourself like, “There’s no way I can do this,” and, “I might as well not even make the call.”
 That bleeds into the call itself.
 Now you sound nervous, falter on your process and the sale goes down the tubes.